Russell K. Haight Jr.

 Russell K. Haight Jr. was an American G.I. who had served as a U.S. Army Air Force sergeant during World War II.
 After the war, he became "famous" by serving as a mercenary commander of the rebel forces of Azad Kashmir for a few months in 1947.
 His testimony about Pakistan's involvement in the hostilities was cited in the United Nations debates on the Kashmir dispute.

+Personal life

+Haight was born in Mount Kisco, New York on 25 January 1922.
+At the age of 17, he joined the Canadian Army and was stationed in England, where he had married Doris Wright of West Hartlepool, in 1943.

 Army career

 By his own account, Haight served in three armies during the World War II.
 He first served with the Canadians, then switched to the British and participated in the commando raid on Dieppe.
 Finally, he joined the American Army after the US joined the war.

 After the war, Haight went to Afghanistan and worked as a surveyor for the American construction company Morrison–Knudsen, which was engaged in building roads there.
 After having a fall from a cliff, he left the job, and was intending to head back to the US with various stops in Pakistan and India along the way.